Timea's Kitchen

 • 2 teaspoon sea salt for boiling, kosher

-• 2 pcs red onions medium-size
+• 2 pcs red onions medium-size, diced

 • 1 tablespoon sunflower oil or olive oil